krystal-large/sims4-vr/docs/explore-analysis/explore-deep-dive-notes-1.md

 ## Areas for Potential Improvement

+- More interesting sims cheat console commands for more control over the VR setting in `vrdll`
 - More robust error handling in compilation and DLL loading processes.
 - Consider using Python's logging module instead of custom logging function.
 - Implement user-friendly interface for adjusting VR settings.